troymessina/PhysicsArtOfModeling/02ModelAndExperiment.md

 * Understand uncertainties in experiments.
 :::
 :::{note} Think About It
 Newton's Universal Theory of Gravity predicts that objects near the surface of the Earth will fall with an acceleration of $9.8{\rm m/s^2}$.
 Your friend reports that they have measured the acceleration of a falling ball and found that it was $9.0\pm 0.5 {\rm m/s^2}$.
-Does their result invalidate the prediction from Newton's Theory?}
+Does their result invalidate the prediction from Newton's Theory?
 1. Yes, since the range $9.0\pm 0.5 {\rm m/s^2}$ does not include $9.8 {\rm m/s^2}$.
 2. Not necessarily, as it depends on whether your friend correctly determined the uncertainty in their measurement.
 3. Definitely not, since Newton's Universal Theory of Gravity has been confirmed by many experiments.